San Marcos Growers LogoSan Marcos Growers

 Though the original collection location of this species is unknown and Linnaeus described the plant based on paintings of two slightly different forms listed from "Cape" of South Africa, it is listed by some as coming from the Eastern Cape Province into the Little Karoo in West Cape.
 The genus name comes from Greek 'trix' meaning "hair" and 'diadema' meaning "crown" in reference to the bristle hairs that top each leaf and the specific epithet means "bearded" or "barbed" in reference to the crown (the diadem) of bristle hairs at the tips of the leaves.
 Another common name is Bearded Crownfig.
 Members of this genus are also called "vye veld" as they are valuable in pasture management with the new growth that is browsed back to the persistent base by domestic animals.
 This plant was awarded the Royal Horticulture Award of Garden Merit in 2012 and the British Cactus and Succulent Society says on their Twitter (X) Page that "Trichodiadema barbatum is a great looking mesemb that should be grown more often".

-This information about Trichodiadema barbatum displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Trichodiadema barbatum displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]